 Marijuana Cultivation: Although cannabis cultivation is not an offense on its own, it is covered under the laws for marihuana distribution.
 When an individual cultivates or manufactures marijuana, he or she can be charged with a third degree felony.

-Penalties for Marijuana-Related Offenses
+What are the Penalties for Marijuana-Related Offenses

 The penalties associated with offenses involving pot or weed can be severe.
 When an individual is found to have been in possession of cannabis, penalties will depend on the amount found and the individual’s intent, as well as his or her criminal history.